tantsandras/mm/content/podcastEpisodesFolder/the-dyatlov-pass-incident.md

 We've done the shiiit.

-So on the 11th of July 2020, Andrey Kuryakov, deputy head of the Urals federal district dictate of the prosecutor-general's office, announced an avalanche to be the official cause of death for the Dyatlov group in 1959.
+So on the 11th of July 2020, Andrey Kuryakov, deputy head of the Urals federal district dictorate of the prosecutor-general's office, announced an avalanche to be the official cause of death for the Dyatlov group in 1959.
 That was a quote from wikipedia.
-I didn't want to write: "the deputy head of the Urals federal district dictate of the prosecutor-general's office", by myself.
+I didn't want to write: "the deputy head of the Urals federal district dictorate of the prosecutor-general's office", by myself.
 I was like: "we're gonna quote that".
 And the area where the incident took place is now named Dyatlov pass in honor of the hiking group leader, Igor.
 Yeah.
 That's the case!
 Thank you so much for listening to Midweek Murders, we'll see you next week.
 Bye-bye!

 Goodbye to you.